AppGeo/google-maps-draw/README.md

 npm test
 ```

-To preview it in action, open `test/index.html` after building.
+To preview it in action, open `test/index.html` after building or use `npm run preview`.